Pending Marriage Meeting Book

 Marriage is an alliance entered into by a man who can’t sleep with the window shut, and a woman who can’t sleep with the window open,according to George Bernard Shaw.
 The fourth part of the marriage meeting is the time talk about any issue, and to explore and seek solutions.

-Case examples in this chapter will demonstrate effective communication skills that will be explained in more detail in Chapter 7.
+Case examples in this chapter will demonstrate effective communication skills that will be explained in more detail in the next three chapters.

 This chapter illustrates how to use seven communication skills that create harmony, good will, and priceless feelings of connection.
 Case examples and anecdotes show how people learn to transform negative communications into positive ones that build trust, intimacy, caring, and cooperation.
 Worksheets are included to encourage people to prepare for and practice using these skills during Marriage Meetings.